 Knowing the health benefits rarely changes behaviour.
 If information alone worked, nobody would smoke.

 The problem is neurological.
 Drinking habits live in the basal ganglia, the brain's autopilot.
 Once a habit is entrenched there, it runs independently of conscious decision-making.
 Your brain will execute the routine (pouring a drink) even when you've consciously decided not to.
-Researchers call this "reward insensitivity", and it's why white-knuckling through an evening often fails.
+That's why white-knuckling through an evening often fails.

 The better strategy: don't try to delete the habit.
 Swap the routine instead.